waseem567/waseem567/README.md

-# 👨‍💻 Software Engineer @ Nutrifactor | 🚀 Leading Multi-Vitamin Brand 💊
+# 👨‍💻 Software Engineer @ Netixsol | 🚀 Leading Blockchain Company

 ## Hi there! 👋

 I’m a **MERN Stack Engineer** specializing in building scalable web applications.
 Passionate about **Node.js, Express, MongoDB, GraphQL, and React with TypeScript**.
-Currently working at **Nutrifactor**, contributing to innovative solutions in the **health & wellness industry**.
+Currently working at **Netixsol**, contributing to innovative solutions in the **Web 3 & AI industry**.

 > **"Building isn't just about writing code—it's about creating scalable solutions that perform, adapt, and evolve."**